Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 The installation adds the NServiceBus.PowerShell module location to the `PSModulePath` environment variable.
 If the module isn't available restarting the Windows session may be required for this change to take effect.

-As most of the cmdlets require elevated privileges the module should be used in a PowerShell session that is launched with `Run As Administrator`.
+Most of the cmdlets require elevated privileges; the module should be used in a PowerShell session that is launched with `Run As Administrator`.

 ## Help